asayans/pylolauth/README.md

-# pylolauth
+# League of Legends Auto Logger

-Auto logging for League of Legends client written in python3
+Auto logging for League of Legends client written in python3.
+You must have your username set and make sure "Remember Me" is checked.

 ![example of use](https://i.imgur.com/ZOIwkzK.gif)
 ----------